brandonbloom/SwiftPie/context/plan.md

 -------------

 ### Phase 001 — CLI Skeleton and Package Scaffolding ✅
-- Outcome: SwiftPM workspace now includes `SwiftHTTPieCore` and `SwiftHTTPieCLI`, a placeholder `SwiftHTTPie.main` that terminates with the computed exit code, and a smoke test script (`scripts/smoke-cli.sh`).
+- Outcome: SwiftPM workspace now includes `SwiftHTTPie` and `SwiftHTTPieCLI`, a placeholder `SwiftHTTPie.main` that terminates with the computed exit code, and a smoke test script (`scripts/smoke-cli.sh`).
 Details captured in `context/phase-001.md`.
 - Follow-ups: None pending before Phase 002; CLI exits successfully and tooling is ready for request-parsing work.

 ### Phase 002 — Request Parsing and HTTP Request Construction